ruoyu-chen/dl4ehr_papers/README.md

 ## 24. [2019 Patent]System and Method for Predicting and Summarizing Medical Events from Electroinc Health Records
 [专利全文](Google_Patent2019.pdf)
 **Affiliation**: **Google Inc**

+## Multitask learning and benchmarking with clinical time series data
+**Authors**: H Harutyunyan, H Khachatrian, DC Kale… **Abstract**:Health care is one of the most exciting frontiers in data mining and machine learning.
+Successful adoption of electronic health records (EHRs) created an explosion in digital clinical data available for analysis, but progress in machine learning for healthcare research …

+## Recurrent neural networks for multivariate time series with missing values
+**Authors**: Z Che, S Purushotham, K Cho, D Sontag, Y Liu - Scientific reports, 2018 - nature.com **Abstract**: Multivariate time series data in practical applications, such as health care, geoscience, and biology, are characterized by a variety of missing values.
+In time series prediction and other related tasks, it has been noted that missing values and their missing patterns are often …

+## An improved multi-output gaussian process rnn with real-time validation for early sepsis detection
+**Authors**: J Futoma, S Hariharan, M Sendak, N Brajer… - arXiv preprint arXiv …, 2017 - arxiv.org **Abstract**: Sepsis is a poorly understood and potentially life-threatening complication that can occur as a result of infection.
+Early detection and treatment improves patient outcomes, and as such it poses an important challenge in medicine.
+In this work, we develop a flexible classifier that …

+## Time-series classification using neural bag-of-features
+**Authors**: N Passalis, A Tsantekidis, A Tefas… - 2017 25th European …, 2017 - ieeexplore.ieee.org
+**Abstract**: Classification of time-series data is a challenging problem with many real-world
+	applications, ranging from identifying medical conditions from electroencephalography (EEG) measurements to forecasting the stock market.
+The well known Bag-of-Features (BoF) …

+## Forecasting across time series databases using long short-term memory networks on groups of similar series
+**Authors**: K Bandara, C Bergmeir, S Smyl - arXiv preprint arXiv …, 2017 - pdfs.semanticscholar.org
+**Abstract**:	With the advent of Big Data, nowadays in many applications databases containing large quantities of similar time series are available.
+Forecasting time series in these domains with traditional univariate forecasting procedures leaves great potentials for producing accurate …

+## Deep learning for time series classification: a review
+**Authors**: HI Fawaz, G Forestier, J Weber, L Idoumghar… - Data Mining and …, 2019 - Springer **Abstract**:	Abstract Time Series Classification (TSC) is an important and challenging problem in data mining.
+With the increase of time series data availability, hundreds of TSC algorithms have been proposed.
+Among these methods, only a few have considered Deep Neural Networks …

+## Effective Representations of Clinical Notes
+**Authors**: S Dubois, N Romano, DC Kale, N Shah… - arXiv preprint arXiv …, 2017 - arxiv.org **Abstract**: Clinical notes are a rich source of information about patient state.
+However, using them to predict clinical events with machine learning models is challenging.
+They are very high dimensional, sparse and have complex structure.
+Furthermore, training data is often scarce …

+## Transfer learning for clinical time series analysis using recurrent neural networks
+**Authors**: P Gupta, P Malhotra, L Vig, G Shroff - arXiv preprint arXiv:1807.01705, 2018 - arxiv.org
+**Abstract**: Deep neural networks have shown promising results for various clinical prediction tasks such as diagnosis, mortality prediction, predicting duration of stay in hospital, etc. However, training deep networks--such as those based on Recurrent Neural Networks (RNNs) …

+## Machine learning for real-time prediction of complications in critical care: a retrospective study
+**Authors**: A Meyer, D Zverinski, B Pfahringer, J Kempfert… - The Lancet Respiratory …, 2018 - Elsevier **Abstract**: Background The large amount of clinical signals in intensive care units can easily overwhelm health-care personnel and can lead to treatment delays, suboptimal care, or clinical errors.
+The aim of this study was to apply deep machine learning methods to predict …